SlateFoundation/slate-cbl/README.md

 - [ ] Move common store constructor->dirty=true, loadIfDirty, unload methods to lazydata package, override loadIfDirty where needed
 - [ ] Move param configs from stores to proxies where both are in slate-cbl package already
 - [ ] Re-implement `slate-theme` extending `theme-triton` and strip images
+- [ ] Re-implement SlateDemonstrationsTeacher.view.ProgressGrid as an Aggregrid

 ## Best Practices